Near-Exact Non-relativistic Ionisation Energies for Many-Electron Atoms: Theory

-introduced in ref.\cite{Jobunga2017b}, is replaced with a corresponding quantum partition function which depends, not on the radial coordinates, but on the symmetry of the system.
-The process of obtaining this quantum partition function involves optimization, but using the pseudoptentials developed in the previous paper \cite{Jobunga2017c} and the literature data for calibration.
-Indeed, the success of the equal sharing of the correlation energy for spherically symmetric cases already hinted to a possibility of such a quantum partition function.
+introduced in ref.\cite{Jobunga2017b}, is replaced with a corresponding symmetry-dependent partitioning fraction \cite{Jobunga2018, Jobunga2020} which depends, not on the radial coordinates, but on the local orbital angular momentum value ($l_i$) for the $i^{\mathrm{th}}$ state of the system.
+We employed an empirical process \cite{Jobunga2018} of obtaining the symmetry-dependent partitioning fractions used in this study.
+The potentials developed in the previous paper \cite{Jobunga2017c} and related literature data aid in validating and calibrating the partitioning fractions.
+Indeed, the success of the equal sharing of the electron-electron interaction potential for spherically symmetric cases observed in ref. \cite{Jobunga2017c} already hinted to a possibility of existence of such a symmetry-dependent partitioning fraction.
+This hint was successfully used in coming up with a symmetry-dependent partitioning fraction for helium atom \cite{Jobunga2018, Jobunga2020}.